preciofishbone/OmniaDocsG2/using-communities/subscriptions/index.rst

 In a Community you can subscribe on all levels.
 You can always unsubscribe anytime and you can use My Subscriptions to get an overview of all your subscriptions, and unsubscribe from that list too.

-Selec page for more information:
+Select page for more information:

 .. toctree::
    :titlesonly: